Kit553/PhononTools/1_Workflows/05_Lobster/README.md

 ---

 **Real-Space Analysis:** matrix-level analysis, visualization tools and advanced debugging.
-- `printLCAORealSpaceWavefunction` &rarr; prints the real-space LCAO wavefuntion for a selected *k*-point, synatax like `printLCAORealSpaceWavefunction kpoint 1 coordinates 0 0 0 coordinates 1 1 1 box pointsPerAngstrom 25 bandList 10 11`
+- `printLCAORealSpaceWavefunction` &rarr; prints the real-space LCAO wavefunction for a selected *k*-point, syntax like `printLCAORealSpaceWavefunction kpoint 1 coordinates 0 0 0 coordinates 1 1 1 box pointsPerAngstrom 25 bandList 10 11`
-- `printPAWRealSpaceWavefunction`  &rarr; prints the real-space PAW wavefuntion for a selected *k*-point, syntax like `printPAWRealSpaceWavefunction kpoint 1 coordinates 0 0 0 coordinates 1 1 1 box pointsPerAngstrom 25 bandList 10 11`
+- `printPAWRealSpaceWavefunction`  &rarr; prints the real-space PAW wavefunction for a selected *k*-point, syntax like `printPAWRealSpaceWavefunction kpoint 1 coordinates 0 0 0 coordinates 1 1 1 box pointsPerAngstrom 25 bandList 10 11`
 - `writeAtomicOrbitals`            &rarr; writes out what orbitals are used in the local basis
-- `gridDensityForPrinting`         &rarr; controlls real-space grid spacing, syntax like `gridBufferForPrinting dist`
+- `gridDensityForPrinting`         &rarr; controlls real-space grid spacing, syntax like `gridBufferForPrinting value`
 - `gridBufferForPrinting`          &rarr; adds a buffer region in angström around printed orbitals to prevent boundary cutoff
 - `noFFTforVisualization`          &rarr; enforces direct, (potentally) more accurate visualization instead of FFT-based approach
-- `realspaceHamiltonian`           &rarr; wrties out the real-space Hamiltonian matrix, can be used for tight-binding style analysis, syntax like `realspaceHamiltonian layers 2`
+- `realspaceHamiltonian`           &rarr; writes out the real-space Hamiltonian matrix, can be used for tight-binding style analysis, syntax like `realspaceHamiltonian layers 2`
-- `realspaceOverlap`               &rarr; writes the real-space overlapp matrix, synatx like `realspaceOverlap layers N`
+- `realspaceOverlap`               &rarr; writes the real-space overlap matrix, syntax like `realspaceOverlap layers N`
 - `writeMatricesToFile`            &rarr; extract all matrices to file

 ---